Skip to main content

 Check out Isanti's music.

-Yellow & Blue Block Party kids art activity: Jacks Maracas!
+Yellow and Blue Block Party kids art activity: Jacks Maracas!

 In conjunction with the exhibition of "Continuum: Honoring Oscar Howe's Legacy," we invite you to hear from artists who studied under Oscar Howe's students, thus showing the continual ripple effect that Oscar Howe's life and work produced.
 This panel featured Virginia Poorman and Evans Flammond, Sr. (students of Bryan Akipa), and Jhon Goes in Center (student of Herman Red Elk).
 Linus Woods (student of Colleen Cutschall) was scheduled to speak but was unable to attend.